brendawon/algos-data-structures/Notes/DataStructures.md

 ## Doubly Linked Lists

-- Linked List that has nodes in which each node can point to multiple nodes
+- Linked List that has nodes in which each node can point to multiple nodes (next and previous pointers)
+- Compared to singly linked lists, doubly linked lists take up more memory, but they have more flexibility

 ## Stacks